SemanticApplicationDesignLanguage/sadl/sadl3/deployment/README.md

 02676cbeb016
 ```

-When opening the web SADL, sometimes based on the Docker image, the host use other than `localhost`, so `http://localhost:8888/sadl` cannot be used.
+When opening the web SADL, sometimes based on the Docker image, the host uses other than `localhost`, so `http://localhost:8888/sadl` cannot be used.
 To get the IP of the docker image one can get the process IDs of the running images and then inspect the IP of a particular image.
 ```
 $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' 02676cbeb016
 172.17.0.2